 - Complete blood count

 Treatment of Pregnancy and herpes

-Herpes virus infections in infants are generally treated with medicine given through a vein (intravenous).
-Acyclovir is the most common antiviral medicine used for this purpose.
+Herpes virus infection in infants is generally treated with antiviral medicine given through a vein (intravenous).
 The baby may need to take the medicine for several weeks.

-Other therapy is often needed to treat the effects of herpes infection, such as shock or seizures.
-Often, because these babies are very ill, treatment is done in an intensive care unit.
+Treatment may also be needed to for the effects of herpes infection, such as shock or seizures.
+Because these babies are very ill, treatment is often done in the hospital intensive care unit.